Common Name: Caracal

 Genus: Felinae (Caracal)

 Misc: The name Caracal is derived from a Turkish word “karakulak” meaning “black ear.”
-The Caracal was once tamed and trained for bird hunting in Iran and India.
+The Caracal was once trained for bird hunting in Iran and India.
 They were put into arenas containing a flock of pigeons, and wagers were made as to how many the cat would take down.
 This is the origination of the expression “to put a cat amongst the pigeons.”
 The Caracal is capable of leaping into the air and knocking down 10-12 birds at one time!

 Size and Appearance: Often referred to as the desert lynx, the Caracal does not actually possess the same physical attributes of members of the lynx family, such as the characteristic ruff of hair around the face.
 Instead, it has a short, dense coat, usually a uniform tawny-brown to brick-red, and black (melanistic) individuals have been recorded.
 As the name implies, the backs of the ears are black and topped with long black tufts about 1.75 inches long.
 This tuft is the characteristic that Caracals do share with the members of the lynx family.
 It is the largest member of Africa’s small cats, and it’s most formidable.
 Males can weigh as much as 40 pounds, and females as much as 35.
 They stand between 16-20 inches at the shoulder, and are 35-39 inches long.